elvisimprsntr/siriproxy-ipcam/README.md

 - Pictures with 3x2 aspect ratio fill the screen, leaving room for the Siri bar.
 - iOS seems to support multiple picture formats.
 I have have used JPG, JPEG, and PNG files.
 Not sure about other formats.
 - Pictures are antimated differently depending on picture format.
 Example: PNG files rotate in.
 JPG files will scroll in.
 I haven't compared other picture formats.
-- Pictures used in this example were rescalled from low quality images and are intentionally not provided.
+- Pictures used in this example are intentionally not provided.
 Refrain from using copyprotected photos.

 Installation